Teaching

 Graduate and Undergraduate Lighting Composition:

 The objective of this class is to allow students to concentrate on varied projects in lighting composition.
 The class is taught in our black box theatre (Studio Theatre).
 Graduate students will take this class each fall in their three years of training while undergrads are able to take it at least twice.
 The class is taught in rotation with the three lighting professors; Jaymi Lee Smith, Tom Ruzika and myself.
+The class offers projects in lighting for dance, musicals, straight theatre and industrial design in Proscenium, Thrust, The Round and other alternative styles.

 Lighting Plotting: